Department of Agricultural Sciences

 Grade Mode: Standard Letter

-Application of basic principles in the production and management of nonruminant animals.
-Scientific and technological advances with emphasis on overall management, health care, nutrition, genetics, physiology, and marketing of nonruminant animals.
-Prerequisite: AG 1445 and AG 2318 both with a grade of "D" or better.
+This course applies the scientific and technological advances to non-ruminant production and management.
+It includes the study of scientific and technological advances with an emphasis on overall management, health care, nutrition, genetics, physiology, and marketing of non-ruminant animals.
+Prerequisite: AG 2318 and AG 3325 both with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering